yvsharma02/SubwaySurfersAI/README.md

 # Subway Surfers CNN

 A LSTM-CNN based player for the game Subway Surfers, written in TensorFlow.
+An Example of how to define a model, and a dataset is provided in configs folder, architectures.py, and the generated/data folder.

 https://github.com/user-attachments/assets/a4a90ae3-4a51-4af3-b0c3-b810b42859d0

-An Example of how to define a model, and a dataset is provided in configs folder, architectures.py, and the generated/data folder.
+(Only showing the brighest 3 channels in each frame for visualization purposes.)

 <br/>

 This currently uses a 3 convolution, and 3 pooling layer deep CNN, along with an LSTM after flattening the Convolution Network.
 The final model has around 750K parameters.
 Initially I tried to predict only using a CNN.
 Although the predictions using it were mostly correct, the predictions were too early.
 I initially tried to a manual approach by holding onto previous few frame predictions, but in the sprit of automation, I looked for other solutions.
 An pretty much did what I was doing manually.<br/>